Maura D. Corrigan: Biography

-Corrigan is the widow of Joseph D. Grano, a professor of constitutional law at Wayne State University.
-She has two children: Megan Grano, a comedian with Second City in Chicago, and Daniel Grano, an associate attorney with Flood, Lanctot, Connor & Stablein, PLLC, a law firm in Royal Oak, Michigan.
+Philosophy

 She has supported several of George W. Bush's nominees to the United States Court of Appeals for the Sixth Circuit which includes the state of Michigan.
 She had this to say about nominee Richard A. Griffin:

 I have known Judge Griffin since 1992, when I first joined the Michigan Court of Appeals.
 I was fortunate to hear cases on panels with Judge Griffin on many occasions during my seven years as a Court of Appeals judge.
 Judge Griffin is intellectually gifted.
 He is a spirited questioner who 'cuts to the chase'.
 He is consistently well-prepared for oral argument and offers incisive views on the assigned cases to his colleagues.
-He is current in all his own writing assignments and promptly circulates his votes on his colleagues' opinions.
-He acquired excellent work habits from private practice that he applies to the business of appellate judging.

 Corrigan had been mentioned as a potential nominee to the Supreme Court following the announced retirement of Sandra Day O'Connor and the withdrawal of Harriet Miers, and before President Bush's nomination of Samuel Alito.
 Jan Crawford Greenburg recounted in her history of contemporary Supreme Court nominations that Corrigan declined to be considered for a vacancy because she did not desire to go through the ordeal of the nomination and confirmation process.

 Corrigan advocates the judicial philosophy of textualism, which "promotes adherence to the actual text of statutes".
 In an article in the New York University Annual Survey of American Law, Corrigan argued that resort to history in interpreting a statute is a form of "dice loading".

+Personal life

-Maura D. Corrigan has two children, and five grand children.
+Corrigan has two children, and five grand children.
 She was the wife of the late lawyer, Joe Grano.
-Her estimated net worth is 2 million dollars in U.S. currency.